 3. Torc Waterfall (Co.
 Kerry) – for views of Killarney National Park

-Part of the allure of the striking Torc Waterfall is its offering of spellbinding views of Killarney National Park.
+Part of the allure of the striking Torc Waterfall is its offering of spellbinding views of Killarney National Park and one of the best waterfalls in Cork and Kerry.
 The waterfall can be found at the foot of Torc Mountain and is 20 metres high, ruggedly tackling the stones that separate it from the water.

 Address: Rossnahowgarry, Killarney, Co.
 Kerry, Ireland